The Wailing Ending Explained: A Father's Final Fatal Failure

 The Wailing's alternate ending

 There isn't an alternate ending for "The Wailing" so much as there is an extended one that follows the Japanese man after Hyo-jin kills her family.
 He waits on the side of the road across from a bus stop, being friendly to a little girl waiting there with her family.
-The little girl runs across the road to say hello but her mother grabs her, protecting her in a way that Jong-goo was unable to protect his own daughter.
+The little girl runs across the road to say hello, but her mother grabs her, protecting her in a way that Jong-goo was unable to protect his own daughter.
 Moo-myung walks out of the brush to watch and sees Il-gwang drive up in an SUV, stopping to pick up the Japanese stranger.
 It confirms that the Japanese man was, in fact, the demonic force and that he and Il-gwang were working together.

-While it's an extremely bleak ending that shows evil not only winning but going on to do more evil, it's also a definitive ending that hands the answers to the audience.
+While it's an extremely bleak horror movie ending that shows evil not only winning but going on to do more evil, it's also a definitive ending that hands the answers to the audience.
 It's not quite as good, unfortunately, as the ambiguous ending that closes with Jong-goo's memories of happier days.
 Forcing the audience to contend with the same level of mystery as Jong-goo and his family makes for a more compelling experience, and the viewer will be haunted by the theatrical ending for long after the credits roll.